comegrant/dbt_docs_test/projects/powerbi/README.md

 8. The content will automatically be deployed to the workspace called "Cheffelo [test]", you may follow the deployment in Actions in GitHub.
 9. View the result in "Cheffelo [test]".
 The data will now come from the `gold` schema in the `test` catalog in databricks.
 This will be "prod-like" data and thus a last test before we deploy everything to prod.
 10. If you are happy you may go into Actions in Github again and complete the deployment to production.
 The content is deployed to the workspace called "Cheffelo" with data connected to the `gold` schema in the `prod` catalog in Databricks

+## Where to go if you need help
+If you need help, you can ask in the #data_powerbi_support Slack channel.